 In general, our research and development programs are at an early stage of development.
-To obtain FDA approval for our biological warfare defense products we will be required to perform two animal models and provide animal and human safety data.
+Our biological warfare defense products do not need human clinical trials for approval by the FDA.
+We will need to perform two animal models and provide safety data for a product to be approved.
 Our other products will be subject to the approval guidelines under FDA regulatory requirements which include a number of phases of testing in humans.